Thesis title: Memory, Nation-Building and 1971 Bangladesh War Literature

 Supervisor: Professor Santanu Das

-Research interests: Partition studies, postcolonial literary criticism, war studies, South Asian literature, cultural studies, conflict literature, life writing, film studies, gender studies, migration studies, subaltern studies, translation studies
+Research interests: South Asian literature, postcolonial studies, war studies, life writing, gender studies, migration studies, subaltern theory, translation, graphic narratives, oral history, camp studies

-Doctoral research: My research explores self-consciously literary fiction related to and inspired by the 1971 Bangladesh war alongside a variety of sources such as political pamphlets, advertisements, newspaper reports, and government records.
-My aim is to bring into conversation narratives from Bangladesh, Pakistan, and India to trace the continuing legacy of the war on South Asian cultural memory.
+Doctoral research: My research explores self-consciously literary fiction related to and inspired by the 1971 Bangladesh war alongside various sources such as political pamphlets, advertisements, newspaper reports, documentaries, and photographs.
+I aim to draw attention to the residues and revenants of the war in Bangladeshi cultural life through their representation (or lack thereof) in fiction.
+In the process, I interrogate the Bangladeshi discourse of martyrdom, sacrifice, and nationalism and highlight the uncomfortable silences in the official war narrative.
 The postcolonial backdrop of the war is central to my interpretation.
-By illustrating the tension between war writings and postcolonial nation-building processes, I hope not only to contribute to the decolonizing of war studies but also to demonstrate the value of introducing new categories and vocabularies into the discipline.
-I hope to be able to open nuanced discussions about non-European wars and nation-state formations through subthemes of gender, ethnicity, language, and class.
+By illustrating the tension between war writings and postcolonial nation-building processes, I emphasize the importance of studying non-canonical voices from the Global South and demonstrate the value of introducing new categories and vocabularies into the war studies discipline, thereby opening nuanced discussions about non-European wars and nation-state formations through subthemes of gender, ethnicity, language, and class.